rberger/blog-posts/posts/howto/clojure/amplify-studio-cljs-tutorial.md

 ```

 Enter `src/amplify`for `Source Directory Path`
+_NOTE: we're going to send the amplify JSX/JS files to a directory that is NOT in the clojurescript classpath_
 Enter `public` for `Distribution Directory Path`
 This build puts everything in `public` but other scaffolding or cljs projects may use some other path.
 It should be the same as the directory above `js` in the `output-dir` parameter in `shadow-cljs.edn`